 Physically, a telltale sign of a thirsty plant is shriveled, soft foliage.
 A succulent that needs more water will wrinkle and pucker, telling you that it wants water.
 On the flip side, an overwatered succulent will have brown or yellow leaves that feel extra swollen — leaves may start falling off, too.

 Wondering how much to water succulents?
-Instead of small, frequent sips, succulents enjoy thorough, occasional watering.
+Instead of small, frequent sips, succulents enjoy thorough, infrequent watering.
 If you water from the top, drench the plant until water leaves the drainage hole.
 Even then, keep running water through the pot a few times to make sure the bottom part of the soil absorbs water as well.

 Top watering is as easy as it gets, but sometimes the water doesn’t quite get to the soil at the bottom of your planter, even if you see it leaving the drainage hole.
-Bottom watering ensures that all of the soil gets water so that the succulent’s roots can grow and thrive.
+Bottom watering ensures that all the soil gets water so that the succulent’s roots can grow and thrive.
 To bottom water a succulent, place your planter in a tray filled with water.
 When the top of the soil feels wet, remove the pot from the tray.

-How often succulents want to be watered depends on many factors, including light, temperature, and location.
-Soil will dry out faster during the summer.
-When it’s warm, water your succulent every one to two weeks, depending on whether you keep it inside or outside.
+How often succulents should be watered depends on many factors, including light, temperature, and location.
+But in most cases, soil will dry out faster during the summer.
+When it’s warm, water your succulents every one to two weeks, depending on whether you keep them inside or outside.
 In general, cut back watering during the winter to once a month or whenever the soil completely dries out.
-Succulents go into a dormant state during cold weather, and overwatering them during this time can lead to root rot or fungal infections.
-To prevent overwatering, give your succulents a drink early in the morning so that the water has time to evaporate throughout the day.
+Since there’s not as much light or warm air, water won’t evaporate as quickly.